 The Human Eye and the Colourful World Notes for class 10.
-This is best study notes fir student for other science notes visit SCIENCE NOTES section of this site.
+This is best study notes for student.
+For more class 10 science notes visit class 10 notes science section.

 The Human Eye and the Colourful World